Pwn9/PwnRaid/README.md

 allowing players to more easily trigger raids, increase raid difficulty, track statistics, and present additional awards for raid victories.

+## Config

+Enabled Worlds: The plugin will not run in any world unless it is set in the enabled worlds configuration.

+Trigger Item: Set items to strike a bell with to trigger a raid.
+The value of the item from is supposed to set the raid intensity (WIP)

 Plugin development by: tREMor

 This program is free software: you can redistribute it and/or modify